tox-dev/tox/CONTRIBUTING.rst

     $ tox -e dev

-   To get information about all environements, type:
+   To get information about all environments, type:

    $ tox -av